Family: Family medicine

 Family medicine is a medical specialty devoted to comprehensive health care for people of all ages; it is based on knowledge of the patient in the context of the family and the community, emphasizing disease prevention and health promotion.
 The importance of family medicine is being increasingly recognized.

 Maternal mortality

 Maternal mortality or maternal death is defined by WHO as "the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes."
 Historically, maternal mortality was a major cause of women's death.
 In recent decades, advances in healthcare have resulted in rates of maternal mortality having dropped dramatically, especially in Western countries.
-Maternal mortality however remains a serious problem in many African and Asian counties.
+Maternal mortality, however, remains a serious problem in many African and Asian countries.